iLL-Ai-Official/Rap-Bots/replit.md

 The application is built with a clear separation between frontend and backend services.
 The UI/UX features a modern single-page application (SPA) design with React and Vite, styled responsively using Tailwind CSS, and enhanced with Framer Motion for smooth animations.
 Key technical implementations include real-time voice recording with instant transcription, AI-powered rap generation with adjustable difficulty and complexity levels (e.g., "paper-folded 9,393,939 times" skill with multiple rhyme schemes), profanity filtering, and a comprehensive battle scoring system that evaluates rhyme density, flow quality, and creativity.
 Character avatars are AI-generated and feature advanced lip-sync using ARTalk for photorealistic animations.
 The system also includes a robust monetization model with subscription tiers and secure payment processing via Stripe, managed with Replit Auth and a PostgreSQL database.

 ## Recent Changes (November 4, 2025)
+### 🏆 Arc Hackathon Features - AI + Blockchain for Intelligent Payments

-### Arc Blockchain Integration - Tournament Rewards & Wager Battling
+#### Arc Blockchain Integration - Tournament Rewards & Wager Battling
 - **Circle Arc L1 Integration**: Integrated Circle's Arc blockchain for USDC-based tournament rewards and wager battling
 - **USDC Wallet Management**: Automatic Arc wallet creation for users with EVM-compatible addresses
 - **Wager Battle System**: Users can bet USDC on battles ($0.50-$100 range), winner takes pot minus 5% platform fee